Lena Dunham: Early life and education

 Dunham was born in New York City.
-Her father, Carroll Dunham, is a painter, and her mother, Laurie Simmons, is an artist and photographer, and a member of The Pictures Generation, known for her use of dolls and dollhouse furniture in her photographs of setup interior scenes.
-Her father is Protestant of mostly English ancestry; her mother is Jewish.
+Her father, Carroll Dunham, is a painter, an atheist of mostly English Presbyterian ancestry and a descendant of Stephanus van Cortlandt (1643–1700), the first native-born mayor of New York City.
+Dunham's mother, Laurie Simmons, is an artist and photographer from Long Island.
+She is a member of The Pictures Generation, known for her use of dolls and dollhouse furniture in her photographs of setup interior scenes.
+Her mother is Jewish with family from Poland.
 Dunham has described herself as feeling "very culturally Jewish, although that's the biggest cliché for a Jewish woman to say."
 The Modern Hebrew poetry of Yehuda Amichai helped her to connect with her Judaism.

 Dunham attended Friends Seminary before transferring in seventh grade to Saint Ann's School in Brooklyn, where she met Tiny Furniture actress and future Girls co-star Jemima Kirke.
 As a teen, Dunham also won a Scholastic Art and Writing Award.
 She attended The New School for a year before transferring to Oberlin College, where she graduated in 2008 with a degree in creative writing.
+During a summer in college, Dunham took a trip to Poland to reconnect with her Jewish roots.

-She has a younger sibling, Cyrus, a 2014 graduate of Brown University, who appeared in Dunham's first film, Creative Nonfiction, and starred in her second film, Tiny Furniture.
+She has a younger sibling, Cyrus, who appeared in Dunham's first film, Creative Nonfiction, and starred in her second film, Tiny Furniture.
 The siblings were raised in Brooklyn and spent summers in Salisbury, Connecticut.